hmrc/business-details-api/README.md

 ## Running the micro-service

-Run from the console using: `sbt run` (starts on port 7792 by default) Start the service manager profile: `sm --start MTDFB_BUSINESS_DETAILS`
+Run from the console using: `sbt run` (starts on port 7792 by default) Start the service manager profile: `sm2 -start MTDFB_BUSINESS_DETAILS`

 ## Running tests